 The total amount of capital expenditure incurred in the year is shown in the table below, together with the resources that have been used to finance it.
-The 2015/16 position has been restated to include the value of the embedded lease assets acquired in 2013/14.
+The 2016/17 position has been restated to update the position for soft loan repayments for previous years.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Council, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the Council that has yet to be financed.
 This effectively means that it has been covered by borrowing.